degatedev/trusted_setup/Coordinator.md

 ### Execute Final Beacon Contribution
 A beacon contribution is needed to be executed once the last participant file is completed (similar to the initialization beacon contribution).

-The coordinator needs to make a public announcement of the furture selected bitcoin hash that will be the parameter for the random beacon used by `phase2-bn254` on DeGate's Twitter account a few hours before final beacon contribution.
+The coordinator needs to make a public announcement of the future selected bitcoin hash that will be the parameter for the random beacon used by `phase2-bn254` on DeGate's Twitter account a few hours before final beacon contribution.

 Once the block is mined, place the block hash to the `cur_hash` parameter of `phase2-bn254/phase2/src/bin/beacon.rs`